OPTIONS, Options, Options! We’ve got a lot of options for you.

 - The Modified 5-in-1 Death Doula Training is 16 weeks long, plus the six week Business Quick Start Training,and you receive access to one of the other extras.
 Again, depending on how fast you complete the extras, you could spend a little over half a year working your way through the materials.
 If you are simply looking to enhance your existing career or add these skills to other service modalities, you can likely begin to see some fruit from your labors pretty quickly.
 The same is true if you are looking to merely support loved ones, or members of your inner community (religious community, social community, etc).
 This training also takes a bit less time on the week-to-week basis, clocking in at about 4 to 6 hours per week, most weeks, as there is less back and forth with the instructor.
 Again, some of this time is defined by how much or little you write in response to forum queries, assignments, etc.

-- The Liberty Program is only 10 weeks long.
-You could finish this in little over one season, prepared to provide doula support to loved ones rather quickly.
+- The Liberty Program is only 6 weeks long.
+You could finish this quickly, prepared to provide doula support to loved ones who may need your support right now, when additional doula support may not be otherwise available.
 This class is for personal use, for supporting loved ones, and teaches you nothing of how to handle the professional aspects of doula support.
 If you’re looking to build a business, check out our other classes, such as the Modified 5-in-1 Death Doula Training, or the Complete 6-in-1 Death Doula Training/Special Edition.

 Do you care about Certification?